8/7/2019

 Operator

-Ladies and gentlemen, thank you for standing by and welcome to the Fox Corporation fourth quarter 2019 earnings conference call.
+Ladies and gentlemen, thank you for standing by, and welcome to the Fox Corporation fourth quarter 2019 earnings conference call.
 At this time, all participants are in a listen-only mode.
-Later we will conduct a question and answer session.
+Later, we will conduct a question-and-answer session.
 Instructions will be given at that time.
-If you should require assistance during the call, please press star then zero.
+If you should require assistance during the call, please press star, then zero.
 And as a reminder, this conference is being recorded.
-I'll now turn the conference over to Chief Investor Relations Officer and Executive Vice President of Corporate Initiatives, Mr. Joe Durago.
+I'll now turn the conference over to Chief Investor Relations Officer and Executive Vice President of Corporate Initiatives, Mr. Joe DiReco.
 Please go ahead, sir.

 speaker

 Thank you very much, Operator.
-Hello everyone and welcome to our fourth quarter fiscal 2019 earnings conference call.
-Joining me on the call today are Lachlan Murdoch, Executive Chairman and Chief Executive Officer, John Nalen, Chief Operating Officer, and Steve Tomczyk, our CFO.
-First, Lachlan and Steve will give some prepared remarks on the most recent quarter and fiscal year and then we'll be happy to take questions from the investment community.
+Hello, everyone, and welcome to our fourth quarter fiscal 2019 earnings conference call.
+Joining me on the call today are Lachlan Murdoch, Executive Chairman and Chief Executive Officer, John Nalen, Chief Operating Officer, and Steve Tomsik, our CFO.
+First, Lachlan and Steve will give some prepared remarks on the most recent quarter and fiscal year, and then we'll be happy to take questions from the investment community.
 Please note that this call may include forward-looking statements regarding FOX, financial performance, operating results, strategy, among other things.
-These statements are based on management's current expectations and actual results to differ materially from what is stated as a result of certain factors identified on today's call in the company's SEC filings, including the company's registration statement on Form 10 and subsequent quarterly reports on Form 10Q.
+These statements are based on management's current expectations and actual results, could differ materially from what is stated as a result of certain factors identified on today's call in the company's SEC filings, including the company's registration statement on Form 10 and subsequent quarterly reports on Form 10Q.
 Additionally, this call will include certain non-GAAP financial measures.
-Reconciliation of non-GAAP financial measures to the most directly comparable GAAP financial measures are included in our earnings release and our SEC filings, which are available in the investor relations section of our website.
+Reconciliations of non-GAAP financial measures to the most directly comparable GAAP financial measures are included in our earnings release and our SEC filings, which are available in the investor relations section of our website.
 With that, I'll turn the call over to Lachlan.

 speaker